Petrol, diesel prices remain unchanged at record high levels

-New Delhi, Jan 24 (IANS) Retail fuel prices were unchanged on Sunday across the four metros.
+New Delhi: Retail fuel prices were unchanged on Sunday across the four metros.

 On Saturday, petrol and diesel touched fresh all-time high levels.